Let’s Connect:

 • Suitable for neutral and non-corrosive media.

-• Good corrosion resistance, easy to manufacture and affordable.
+• It has good corrosion resistance, is easy to manufacture and is affordable.

 Bronze